If you ever wondered how to cook rice in a clay pot, you are going to love this recipe. Get light, fluffy, and perfectly tender rice every time!

-- Which size of clay pot should I use for this recipe?
-For one batch of this recipe, a 8-inch (20cm) clay pot is perfect and serves about two people.
+For one batch of this recipe, an 8-inch (20cm) clay pot is perfect and serves about two people.
 Feel free to double the recipe if using a larger clay pot.

-- Can I skip the soaking step?
-I do not recommend skipping this step, as it really helps get a perfectly cooked rice.
+I do not recommend skipping this step, as it really helps get perfectly cooked rice.

 If you own a clay pot, you should definitely try cooking rice in it!
 It yields moist and fluffy rice with a nuttier flavor!

 Let me know in the comments if you try this recipe!